Amrithasuresh/amrithasuresh.github.io/_posts/2020-05-16-delete-model-object-id.md

 ---
-title: 'How to delete a record in Django models'
+title: 'How to delete a record in Django models?'
 date: 2020-05-16
 permalink: /posts/2020/05/blog-post-2/
 tags: